 In 2002, the City of Griffin adopted its Historic Preservation Ordinance; in 2007 it adopted its Historic Downtown Griffin Commercial District.
-These important designations were put in place to protect and increase property values through alterations and development that are consistent with the historic character of the district.
+These important designation were put in place to protect and increase property values through alteration and development that are consisted with the historic character of the district.

 The Historic Preservation Commission reviews all applications and conducts public hearings on the second and fourth Wednesday of each month.
 Upon approval of the application a Certificate of Appropriateness will be issued to the applicant.